Master Subscription Agreement

 d.
 Feedback.
 Siteimprove shall have a fully paid-up, royalty-free, worldwide, transferable, sub-licensable, assignable, irrevocable and perpetual license to implement, use, modify, commercially exploit, incorporate into the Services or otherwise use any suggestions, enhancement requests, recommendations or other feedback received from Customer.
 Siteimprove also reserves the right to seek intellectual property protection for any features, functionality or components that may be based on or that were initiated due to such feedback.

 a.
 For Siteimprove.
-Siteimprove represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under these Terms; and (ii) the Included Services will perform substantially as described in this Agreement for the Initial Subscription Term and any Renewal Term, provided that it is used in accordance with this Agreement, including on the specified domains.
+Siteimprove represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under these Terms; and (ii) the Software Services will perform materially as described in the Documentation for the Subscription Term and any Renewal Term, provided that the Software Services are used in accordance with this Agreement, including on the specified domains.
 These representations and warranties are only for the benefit of Customer.

 b.
 For Customer.
 Customer represents and warrants that: (i) it has the full power and authority to enter into and perform its obligations under this Agreement; and (ii) it has full and legal right or authorization to display, disclose, transfer, assign or convey the information set forth and accessible on the websites on which the Services will be administered.